-When using WanBatchReplication if the number of WAN replication events generated does not reach Batch Size, they are sent to the target cluster after a certain amount of time is passed.
+When using the built-in WAN batch replication, if the number of WAN replication events generated does not reach Batch Size, they are sent to the target cluster after a certain amount of time is passed.
 You can set this duration in milliseconds using this batch maximum delay configuration.
 Default value of for this duration is 1 second (1000 milliseconds).

-Maximum delay can be set for each target cluster by modifying related WanPublisherConfig.
+Maximum delay can be set for each target cluster by modifying related WanBatchReplicationPublisherConfig.

-You can change this property using the declarative configuration as shown below.
+You can change this element using the declarative configuration as shown below.